nazka/map-gl-js-spiderfy/README.md

 ## Contributing
 If an [issue](https://github.com/nazka/map-gl-js-spiderfy/issues) has a `help wanted` tag this means you can pick it up, just let us know.

 You will have to create a fork of this project with your own branch and work on there.
-Once done you can create a pull request on this repo.
+Once that's done you can create a pull request on this repo.
 One of the maintainers will have a look at it and give the necessary feedback/questions or merge it into this project.

 Take a look at [this repo](https://github.com/firstcontributions/first-contributions) if you haven't made a contribution to a project on github yet.